-When upgrading from Cloudera Manager versions lower than 4.5, Cloudera Manager automatically creates new Hive services to capture the previous implicit Hive dependency from Hue and Impala.
+When upgrading from Cloudera Manager versions before 4.5, Cloudera Manager automatically creates new Hive services to capture the previous implicit Hive dependency from Hue and Impala.
 Your previous services continue to function without impact.
 If Hue was using a Hive metastore backed by a Derby database, the newly created Hive Metastore Server also uses Derby.
 Because Derby does not allow concurrent connections, Hue continues to work, but the new Hive Metastore Server does not run.
-The failure is harmless (because nothing uses this new Hive Metastore Server at this point) and intentional, to preserve cluster functionality as it existed before upgrade.
-Cloudera recommends switching to a different supported database because of the limitations of a Derby-backed Hive metastore.
+The failure is harmless (because nothing uses this new Hive Metastore Server at this point) and intentional, to preserve the set of cluster functionality as it was before upgrade.
+Cloudera discourages the use of a Derby-backed Hive metastore due to its limitations and recommends switching to a different supported database.

 Cloudera Manager provides a Hive configuration option to bypass the Hive Metastore Server.
 When this configuration is enabled, Hive clients, Hue, and Impala connect directly to the Hive metastore database.
-In releases lower than Cloudera Manager 4.5, Hue and Impala connected directly to the Hive metastore database, so the bypass mode is enabled by default when upgrading to Cloudera Manager 4.5 and higher.
+Prior to Cloudera Manager 4.5, Hue and Impala connected directly to the Hive metastore database, so the bypass mode is enabled by default when upgrading to Cloudera Manager 4.5 and higher.
 This ensures that the upgrade does not disrupt your existing setup.
 You should plan to disable the bypass mode, especially when using CDH 4.2 and higher.
 Using the Hive Metastore Server is the recommended configuration, and the WebHCat Server role requires the Hive Metastore Server to not be bypassed.
-To disable bypass mode, see Disabling Bypass Mode on page 43.
+To disable bypass mode, see Disabling Bypass Mode on page 42.